05

 There are about 150 hotels and hostels in Faro so there is a lot for you to pick and choose from.
 Since we live in a motorhome full time we did not spend any nights in any hotels and we don’t like to write about places or things that we have not visited ourselves.
 However, we have seen that there is a huge price range for the hotels in Faro.

 You can spend 15 euros per night at a hostel that has a great location or you can burn 150 euros at a fancy hotel – that is all up to you!
-And if you prefer resorts, Faro have a lot of them too.
-Most of them are connected to the beach and you can buy “All inclusive” if that is your cup of tea!
+And if you prefer resorts, Faro has a lot of them too.
+Most of them are connected to the beach and you can buy “All-inclusive” if that is your cup of tea!

 Hopefully, this text will need to be edited in the near future and we will add a camping in Faro here instead.
 Today the only way to stay in Faro in a motorhome is to do some “wild camping”.
 There are several parkings that allow motorhomes and we have been to two of them.